OmarAllam22/System_Automation-using-an-Excel-Macro/README.md

-# System_Automation-using-an-Excel-Macro
+# System_Automation_using_an_Excel_Macro
-This project is to automate the work in a certain system I worked on through automating data entry, file storage and folders organizing.
+This project is to automate a certain system which I worked on during my volunteering acitivity at UCCD Mansoura Engineering. through automating data entry, file storage and folders organizing.